3D-HGS: 3D Half-Gaussian Splatting: Method

 \subsection{Preliminaries}

-3D-GS \cite{kerbl20233d} represents the 3D scenes surface with parameterized antisotropic 3D Gaussian kernels \cite{zwicker2001surface,zwicker2002ewa}.
-It starts from a sparse initial point cloud obtained using a Structure-from-Motion (SfM) step.
+3D-GS \cite{kerbl20233d} represents the 3D scenes with parameterized antisotropic 3D Gaussian kernels \cite{zwicker2001surface,zwicker2002ewa}.
+It starts from an initial set of 3D Gaussians located at a set of sparse points obtained using a Structure-from-Motion (SfM) step.
 Then, 3D Gaussians are mapped to 2D images through a GPU-specified tile-based rasterization.
 The parameters of these Gaussians are optimized, pruned, and added based on a loss function on the rendered images and ground-truth images.

 Each of the 3D Gaussians is parameterized by their position (mean) $\mu$, covariance-related scaling matrix, opacity $\alpha$, and Spherical harmonics coefficients for color $c$.
 A 3D elliptical Gaussian $G_{\mathbf{\Sigma}}(\textbf{x})$ centered at a point $\mathbf{\mu}$ with covariance matrix $\mathbf{\Sigma}$ is given by: